TheSimonLam/Cards/README.md

 Note:

-- Maybe need a card opening server to securely randomise the opening of cards, and read/update the cards and decks collection database
+- Maybe need a card opening server to securely randomize the opening of cards, and read/update the cards and decks collection database
 - On init of the app, check to see if the downloaded cards (in local storage) version is out of date.
 If it is, make a call to download all of the cards and store them, along with the new version number, in local storage.

+Database notes:

+- Users will have an "Unorganized" deck where all packs will go.
+There is no card limit in this one, and the player cannot use it to play games.
+Players must make a custom deck in order to play a game with it.